americanexpress/synapse/README.md

       functionalities are:
         - Log at error level the body and status code of the error returned. - Throw a HttpClientErrorException when an error of the 4XX family occurs - Throw a HttpServerErrorException when an error of the 5XX family occurs.
     - An open to extension generic hmac generator class.
-(Not sure if this applies to American Express only).

 #### synapse-client-soap